petemcfarlane/simple-made-easy-talk/simple-made-easy.md

 Been using PHP for 6 years.
 Became a developer by accident, started writing wordpress websites, themes and plugins, gradually became more aware and interested in other frameworks/technologies, design paradigms - Object Oriented Programming, Design Patterns, TDD, BDD, DDD, Event Sourcing and so on.
-I'm currently looking at Functional Programming but that's not what todays talk is entirely about so you can talk to me later about that if you wish.
+I'm currently looking at Functional Programming but that's not what today's talk is entirely about so you can talk to me later about that if you wish.

 ---